 Refreshments will NOT be available at the staging grounds.
 Please bring water or snacks for your participants.

 Portable toilets will be available only at the staging area.

 The official end of the parade is at the Lakeway Activity Center, 105 Cross Creek.

 However, all parade drivers must continue to The Lakeway Church parking lot at the intersection of Lakeway Drive and Lakeway Boulevard to offload their participants.
-If you have difficulty driving up the final hill on Lakeway Drive, the residents of Lake Chandon will allow parade drivers to drive through their neighborhood to reach Lakeway Boulevard.
+Please come back to the Lakeway Activity Center for hot dogs, entertainment, and our wonderful pageant of flags.

 The judges' viewing stand will be located at the Zephyr Street bend on Lakeway Drive.

 Winners will be announced at the Pageantry of Flags which follows the parade at 10:30 a.m. at the Lakeway Activity Center, 105 Cross Creek.
 Winners will be posted on the city website on or after July 5, 2018.

 Ribbons will be available for pickup at the Lakeway Activity Center main desk on or after July 5.

 In the event of light rain, the parade will start on time.